Heart Failure

 In-home care for heart failure

-Congestive Heart Failure (CHF) is a form of heart failure that occurs when blood and other types of fluids are building up in a specific areas of our body.
-This build-up leads to swelling in our lower extremities along with our lungs and abdomen region.
-Congestive Heart Failure occurs when this fluid build-up gathers around our hearts, our lungs, or other organs.
+Congestive Heart Failure (CHF) is a form of heart failure that occurs when blood and other types of fluids are building up in specific areas of our body.
+This build-up leads to swelling in our lower extremities, lungs, and abdominal region.
+Congestive Heart Failure occurs when this fluid build-up gathers around our hearts, lungs, or other organs.
 CHF is a very serious condition that physicians must monitor closely.

 Patients with various forms of heart failure can utilize in-home medical care to help manage the disease and continue to live independently for as long as possible.